kammitama5/kammitama5.github.io/_posts/2022-01-06-Thursday-January-6th.md

 - It's crazy here; I ended up pretty much cancelling all my meetings.
 Sorry!
 It's just really hard to plan focused stuff here, although I did end up getting my hair done and getting health checkups here.
 It's so nice to go to your regular people for that kind of stuff!
 - I don't think most of my friends here know what I do, but that's okay.
-I grew up in Theatre and the Arts (everyone here does, to some extent), and went to school with a bunch of people who do that for a living here (are on radio, work in tv, paint, play musical instruments, dj, etc), which is pretty refreshing!
+I grew up in Theatre and the Arts (everyone here does, to some extent), and went to school with a bunch of people who do that for a living here (are on radio, work in tv, paint, play musical instruments, dj, teaching Arts at the local university etc), which is pretty refreshing!
 I get to see shows for free every year and hear about what they're working on, which is cool!
 So a lot of musicians, actors and that sort of vibe, or starting small businesses, working freelance, and that sort of thing.
 It's a nice break!
 A smaller economy also means that people do *lots* of things, so being skilled at one thing or working a job in one capacity doesn't define you in the way